KevinT/kevintrethewey.com/projects.md

 title: Projects
 show_collection: projects
 description: >
-  This is a gallery of all previous versions of Hyde and Hydejack and should give you and impression of what the `projects` layout can do.
+  This is a selection of the things I've started or had a lead role in creating and curating.
+It's a mix of professional, community and personal projects.
 menu: true
 order: 3
 ---